• Skip to primary navigation

 • for the homemade salad dressing - balsamic vinegar, olive oil, shallot, honey and salt

-Carefully segment the orange and remove the slices.
+Peel the oranges and remove the segments.

-1. dry roast the filberts, allow to cool and loosely chop.
+1. Dry roast the filberts, allow to cool and loosely chop.

-2. clean the greens and place them in a bowl
+2. Clean the greens and place them in a bowl.

-4. mix together the salad dressing.
+4. Mix together the salad dressing.
 Dress the salad five minutes before serving.

 I am such a fan of a great salad.
 It's the best compliment to most any meal AND can be a meal all by itself!
 I've topped this with grilled chicken breast and grilled salmon.

-Here are more of my favorites!
+Here are more of my favorite easy salad recipes!

 Bitter Green Salad in bowl.

-5 from 3 votes
+5 from 4 votes

 Citrus Salad Recipe with Winter Greens